Power186/Commits/README.md

 # Commits
-iOS App: view most recent 25 commits from Apple's Swift repo using the GitHub API.
+iOS App: view most recent 25 commits from a repo using the GitHub API.

 Please see Notes for custom use.